Dinopony/oracles-archipelago-patcher/README.md

 3. Use the command line.
 Type `./oracles-randomizer -h` to view the usage summary.

-There is also a web interface available at [https://cemulate.github.io/oracles-randomizer-web](https://cemulate.github.io/oracles-randomizer-web), created and maintained by [cemulate](https://github.com/cemulate).
+There is also a [web interface](https://cemulate.github.io/oracles-randomizer-web), created and maintained by [cemulate](https://github.com/cemulate).

 You may also be interested in
 [Oracles Randomizer Extras](https://jangler.github.io/oracles-randomizer-extras/),